It’s easy to think that the most expensive WordPress hosting provider will give you:

 Wrapping It Up

-I hope you understand that in the WordPress Hosting world, price does not always signify value.
+I hope you understand that price does not always signify value in WordPress Hosting.

-It was interesting to see that, according to my test, WP Engine C2 ($600/month) the most expensive option, didn’t even land in the top 3 while WPX Hosting, one of the more affordable plans landed top spot!
+It was interesting to see that, according to my test, WP Engine C2 ($600/month), the most expensive option, didn’t even land in the top three, while WPX Hosting, one of the more affordable plans, landed the top spot!

 Remember, the most expensive option isn’t always the best choice.

-Find a provider that can give you fast loading times and great customer support!
+Find a provider that can give you fast loading times and excellent customer support!

 Author Bio:

 Matthew Woodward is a self-proclaimed SEO nerd.
-He is most well known for his SEO & marketing blog which he began in 2012 as an experiment.
-But it quickly evolved into his passion project and has helped thousands of his followers achieve great things with their online businesses.
+He is most well known for his SEO & marketing blog, which he began in 2012 as an experiment.
+But it quickly evolved into his passion project and has helped thousands of followers achieve great things with their online businesses.